databricks/databricks-sdk-py/docs/workspace/catalog/tables.rst

           for
         :param include_delta_metadata: bool (optional)
           Whether delta metadata should be included in the response.
+        :param include_manifest_capabilities: bool (optional)
+          Whether to include a manifest containing capabilities the table has.
         :param max_results: int (optional)
           Maximum number of tables to return.
 If not set, all the tables are returned (not recommended). - when set to a value greater than 0, the page length is the minimum of this value and a server